daffl/rubberduck/readme.md

 # Rubberduck - Evented AOP for NodeJS

-Rubberduck punches JavaScript objects and adds the ability to receive events before and after a method executes.
+Rubberduck punches JavaScript objects and lets you receive events before and after a method executes.

 ## Simple punching

-Lets punch the _push_ method of an array instance and log the element that gets pushed before the method executes and the new length of the array (returned by Array.push) and the pushed element when _push_ returns.
+Lets punch the _push_ method of an array instance and log the element that gets pushed before the method executes and the new length of the array (returned by Array.push) and the pushed element when it returns.

 	var rubberduck = require('rubberduck'),
 		myarray = [],